medal winners in national competitions for their cheeses, fudge and

 The cheeses, fudge, yogurt, and milk produced by the farm are available in the

-retail shop.
-The Hen House offers the folk art of Pat Bell as well as other
+Farm Store which also offers the folk art of Pat Bell as well as other

 gifts and collectibles.

-Tours cost $6.00 per person and last
+Appointment Only and cost $10.00 per person and last

 approximately 1-1/2 to 2 hours.
 A minimum of ten people is required to schedule